nesyconf/nesy2025/callforpapers.md

 - Author notifications: July 3, 2025

 All deadlines are 11:59 PM, AoE.
-Please use [OpenReview](https://openreview.net/group?id=nesyconf.org/NeSy/2025/Conference) for submissions.
+Please use [OpenReview](https://openreview.net/group?id=nesyconf.org/NeSy/2025/Conference_Phase_2) for the late submissions, extended abstracts and industry abstracts.

 ## Subject Areas
 The NeSy conference invites theoretical, experimental and applied submissions on the integration of neural networks and symbolic AI.